-Additions to the restructuring provision, recognized during the second quarter of 2020, totaled \$8.2 million and represent employeerelated severance resulting from a reduction in the Company's workforce globally in response to the COVID-19 global pandemic.
+Additions to the restructuring provision for the year ended December 31, 2020, recognized during the second quarter of 2020, totaled \$8.2 million and represent employee-related severance resulting from a reduction in the Company's workforce globally in response to the COVID-19 global pandemic.
 Of the total addition to the restructuring provision, \$6.6 million relates to North America, \$1.0 million to Europe and \$0.6 million to the Rest of the World.